 For products offering full course alignment services, you can receive module-specific suggestions for innovative content use in your classes, with direct links to the content, like this example.

-For partial course alignment services, the content you receive can be a report with suggested links to collections within the product for an overall departmental subject.
+For curriculum mapping, the content you receive can be a report with suggested links to collections within the product for an overall departmental subject.

 For subject alignment, you can expect to see subject-relevant content within a product and support information about using this material in the classroom, and/or linking to this content.